ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Method

 \section{Method}

 ActiveLLM is a pool-based sampling method that operates in batch mode, meaning that it selects a subset from a pool of unlabeled data for querying an oracle.
-This method is particularly suited for scenarios involving model mismatch.
 It employs instruction-tuned LLMs as query models, while allowing the choice of a successor model to be independent of these models.
-ActiveLLM does not train the instruction-tuned LLMs during the active learning process, enabling direct application to the unlabeled dataset without encountering the cold-start problem.
+A demonstration of the process is given in Figure \ref{fig:overview}, where the LLM is instructed to select instances, which are then labeled and used to train a BERT-like model, allowing any such model to be trained.

-The design of prompts is critical for achieving optimal results with instruction-tuned LLMs.
+The design of the prompts is critical for achieving optimal results with instruction-tuned LLMs.
 To this end, we have crafted detailed prompts in various configurations to determine their effectiveness in this context.
-We propose two main variants of ActiveLLM: one that does not incorporate feedback, addressing few-shot learning scenarios, and another that does incorporate feedback, suitable for general scenarios involving iterative querying.
+We differentiate between two modes of ActiveLLM.
+The first addresses few-shot scenarios, where ActiveLLM is executed only once on the dataset.
+The second is suitable for general scenarios involving iterative querying, which also incorporates feedback from previous iterations.